-For tourists, Iglesia de San Francisco is an opportunity see a restored colonial church.
+For tourists, Iglesia de San Francisco is an opportunity to see a restored colonial church.
 For locals, it’s a place of pilgrimage – they come to pray for miracles at the tomb of Saint Hermano Pedro de San José Betancourt.
 Native to Tenerife, in the Canary Islands, he’s the first canonized saint in Central America.

 Facade, San Francisco Church

-This complex houses a church, a museum devoted to Hermano Pedro, ruins of the convent and vendor stalls.
+This complex houses a church, a museum devoted to Hermano Pedro, ruins of the convent, and vendor stalls.

 Handicrafts Market, San Francisco Church